-Click your county to be connected with a local attorney
+Click your county to be connected with a local immigration attorney or lawyer

 Immigrating to New Mexico

 As a state on the Southern Border, New Mexico sees a lot of immigrant traffic.
 Lots if people come and go in the state some decide they are going to make New Mexico their home.
 There are some immigrants who entered the state without authorization but may get legal authorization.

 Statistics from the Migration Policy Institute shows that 9.9 percent of New Mexico’s population are foreign-born.

 Because it is a border state, 77.9 percent of foreign-born residents are Latino

 39.6 percent of immigrants in New Mexico are naturalized citizens

 63.2 percent are not naturalized